SFe-Team-was-taken/SFe/sfe-specification-4.0u14.md

 #### Incompatible compression formats

 The only supported compression system for SFe is the Werner SF3-compatible SFe Compression.
-Proprietary SF compression formats (`.sfark`, `.sfpack`, `.sf2pack`, `.sfogg`, `.sfq`, `.sf4`) must not be used.
+Proprietary SF compression formats (`.sfark`, `.sfpack`, `.sf2pack`, `.sfogg`, `.sfq`, `.sf4`) must not be used, but programs can remain compatible with existing legacy SF2.0x banks compressed in such formats.
 Because Cognitone SF4-formatted banks are not valid Werner SF3 banks, they are also incompatible with SFe Compression.
-(Updated in 4.0b)
+(Update 14)

 ### 5.7.4 Non-containerised modes (Update 9)